Inside The AOC Meme Machine

 It’s the purest embodiment of a growing subject of academic research: how social media platforms allow politicians to “perform authenticity,” and — this is the important thing here — how “the political candidates’ authenticity has become an increasingly important factor in voting decisions,” according to a study about trust, politics, and social media.

 It’s not just familiarity; it’s also access.
-She communicates to her constituents A LOT and is as active as the President Donald Trump on Twitter.
+She communicates to her constituents A LOT and is as active on Twitter as President Donald Trump is.

 AOC has tweeted an average of 12.0 times a day since the beginning of 2019.
 Trump tweeted roughly 11.7 times per day in that same time frame.